Introduction to Coiled Tubing Operations

 - Coiled tubing modeling software will be utilized to identify and address potential pre-job design issues

 The course will provide participants with a basic knowledge of coiled tubing operations and the equipment utilized to deploy it in the field.
 It will highlight key pre- job design parameters required for successful field operations.
-Participants will also have the opportunity to utilize coiled tubing modeling software during the course to better-understand the impact of changing field job parameters on the outcome of the field operation.
+Participants will also have the opportunity to utilize coiled tubing modeling software during the course to better understand the impact of changing field job parameters on the outcome of the field operation.

 Laptop PC (Windows™ operating system) with pre-installed coiled tubing modeling software.
 Course participants will be provided with modeling software download instructions prior to the course.
+Basic knowledge of well completion/workover techniques will be beneficial.

 .8 CEUs (Continuing Education Units) will be awarded for this 1-day course.